Nice Work (TV series): Production

 The screenplay was directed by Christopher Menaul.

-The first TV episode was broadcast on BBC2 on 4 October 1989.
-Subsequent episodes were broadcast on 11 October, 18 October, and 25 October.
+The first TV episode was broadcast on BBC2 on 4 October 1989; subsequent episodes were broadcast on 11, 18 and 25 October.

-A DVD edition, on 2 Region 2 discs, was released by the BBC on 24 November 2014.
+A DVD edition on two Region 2 discs was released by Simply Media on 24 November 2014.

 Reception

 The programme won the 1989 Royal Television Society award for best drama series.